 I will tell you that I always wanted to be a novelist and until my first NaNoWriMo win, I always thought that I didn’t have what it takes.
 So if anyone ever tells you that NaNoWriMo isn’t to be taken seriously, tell them to go screw themselves.

-I’m not very good at following up on emails, but if you absolutely feel the need to contact me, the address is darkboundaries at gmail dot com.
+If you need to contact me privately, the address is darkboundaries at gmail dot com.
 If you spam me, I’ll block you from my entire world.